tvdherik/xflow/README.md

 Hypersonic Facility Flow Modelling Code

 ### Notes
-XFLOW utilises the [gdtk](https://gdtk.uqcloud.net/) and its [Eilmer](https://gdtk.uqcloud.net/docs/eilmer/about/) CFD capability to model hypersonic ground test facilitities - predictions nozzle exit composition and temperatures.
+XFLOW utilises the [gdtk](https://gdtk.uqcloud.net/) and its [Eilmer](https://gdtk.uqcloud.net/docs/eilmer/about/) CFD capability to model hypersonic ground test facilitities - predicting of nozzle exit composition and temperatures as well as driven tube shock speeds.
 The code was built specifically to discern non-equilibrium thermochemical facility exit conditions.

 ### Setup
 1. Clone the repository.